 Any undergraduate student interested in the themes of the Catholic social tradition may elect the CST Minor.
 Students in the Catholic Social Tradition Minor are required to take 15 credit hours, including a 3-credit core course, two 3-credit electives, a 3-credit senior capstone, and three 1-credit CST related courses.
 The same course cannot be counted twice towards the CST Minor.

 One CST Core Course - 3 credits

 Catholic Social Tradition core course (CST 33001, CST 40001, or an approved substitute)

-Two Electives - 6 Credits (two 3-Credit Courses)
+Two Electives - 6 Credits (two 3-Credit Courses with the CSTE Attribute)